Wanborough, Wiltshire: Amenities

 The village has a primary school.

 There is a monthly farmers' market in the village hall on the third Saturday of every month, except August where is replaced by the Wanborough Show.

 King Edward's Place

-Wanborough is the site of King Edward's Place, a country house once used as a private retreat for King Edward VII and his mistress Lillie Langtry.

-It was also the home of James "Jimmy" White (1877 – 1927), a financier, property developer, racehorse owner and speculator who committed suicide at the house by taking Prussic acid.
+Towards the south of the parish is King Edward's Place, a country house once used as a private retreat for King Edward VII and his mistress Lillie Langtry.
+It was also the home of James "Jimmy" White (1877–1927), a financier, property developer, racehorse owner and speculator.
+After further use as a racehorse stud, conference centre and hotel, since 2010 the site has been operated by PGL Travel as a holiday camp for children, under the name PGL Liddington.

-It continued as a racehorse stud, before becoming the main training centre for Swindon-based Allied Dunbar life assurance, subsequently taken over by Zurich Insurance Group, who built a large modern conference centre adjacent to the older house.

-When Zurich discontinued having a direct sales force, the site became the De Vere Liddington hotel in 2008, before becoming insolvent in 2009 and being sold to PGL who operate the site as PGL Liddington, an activity centre for children.